Mthrun/FCPS/README.md

 ## Manual

-An more extensive manual can be found on CRAN, where the package is published:
+A more extensive manual can be found on CRAN, where the package is published:

 https://cran.r-project.org/web/packages/FCPS/vignettes/FCPS.html